 Many times we think our children’s quirks are cute but our husband’s are obnoxious.
 One woman discovered that her husband liked his sheets changed often, yet she preferred going longer between changings.
 “I fought this for years,” she said.
 “I thought he was being too obsessive.
 One day my daughter asked why I ignored her father’s request for clean sheets but always changed hers whenever she asked.
 I was shocked.
-I didn’t realize I did this.
+This was something I didn’t even realize I was doing.
 I suddenly saw that I was not only dismissing one of my husband’s rare requests, but I was also modeling wrong priorities for my daughter.”

 7. Check your attitude.

 Said one woman, “I was stunned one night when my husband told me that he wished I had the same attitude toward him that I had toward the kids.
 From his perspective, I bent over backward for them.
 I ran all over town to find my daughter the right dress or my son the right tennis shoes.
 But he said that if he asked me to stop at the hardware store and pick up a gallon of paint, I balked.”
 Our attitudes speak volumes to our husbands.